I am an engineering operator working where technical systems, operating discipline, and judgment under load meet.

 How I work

 I start by understanding where the friction really is.
-Then I reduce moving parts and design around the few decisions that matter.
+Then I reduce moving parts, clear recurring debates, and design around the few decisions that matter.

 In community work, that might mean logistics, communications, fundraising, or building tools quickly.
 In engineering, it means leading with enough technical depth to stay close to the work.